kean/Nuke/README.md

 }.resume()
 ```

-Processed images are stored into memory cache for fast access.
-Next time you start the equivalent request the completion closure will be called synchronously.
+Processed images are stored into memory cache.
+Next time you start the same request the completion will be called synchronously.

 #### Using Image Response